openwns/documentation/usersGuide/modules/dll/wifimac/experiment5.rst

 Experiment 5: Mesh Networking
 #############################

-The fith experiemtn adds a new class of nodes to the known AP and STA
+The fifth experiment adds a new class of nodes to the known AP and STA
 node: Mesh Points (MPs).
 In contrast to APs and STAs, MPs can neither be source nor sink of a traffic flow.
 In fact, MPs do not have an IP layer, but use a layer 2 path selection protocol to find the optimal